-Marijuana found at White House before cocaine discovery: reports
+Marijuana found at White House before cocaine discovery: Reports

 The most likely explanation is that the drugs were left by a visitor to the White House, not a staffer, according to the Associated Press.

 “We would have people who would put in for tours, and what you do is you have to give your information because we do a criminal check on people.
 There were times, Kaitlan, that people would hit.
-There would be warrants out for their arrest … We would actually enact arrests,” said Poumpouras.
+There would be warrants out for their arrest … We would actually enact arrests,” Poumpouras said.